Greinke takes no-hitter into 7th, Diamondbacks beat Nats 5-0

-WASHINGTON (AP) — Zack Greinke took a no-hitter into the seventh inning and the Arizona Diamondbacks beat the Washington Nationals 5-0 on Thursday night.
+He was in the minority Thursday night when he took a bid into the seventh inning as the Arizona Diamondbacks cruised to a 5-0 victory over the Washington Nationals.

+Greinke (8-2) tossed 7 1/3 innings, leaving after a 63-minute rain delay.
+The right-hander struck out three without a walk.

+“It wasn’t meant to be,” Diamondbacks manager Torey Lovullo said.
+“Either way you look at it.
+We were going to shut him down through that rain delay.
+But it was really fun to watch while it was going on.”

 Alex Avila and Jarrod Dyson homered for Arizona, which has won seven of eight.

-Greinke (8-2) pitched 7 1/3 innings, leaving after a 63-minute rain delay.
-The right-hander struck out three without a walk.

-He had faced the minimum when Trea Turner led off the seventh with a grounder between first and second.
+Greinke had faced the minimum when Trea Turner led off the seventh with a grounder between first and second.
 First baseman Christian Walker made a diving stop but was unable to get off a throw against the speedy Turner, who legged out an infield single.

+“I thought it was going to be tough to get there in time anyway,” Greinke said.
+“Tough throw even if he did throw with how fast Turner is.”

 Adam Eaton followed with a single but Anthony Rendon grounded into a double play and Juan Soto grounded out.